Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1985 88p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Elegant, supple with ripe matured fruit, nice balance, and soft aftertaste.
+Elegant, supple with ripe fruit, nice balance, and soft aftertaste.

 Domaine de Chevalier 1984 89p